basecamp/kamal/README.md

 3. pre-deploy
 For final checks before deploying, e.g. checking CI completed

-3. post-deploy - run after a deploy, redeploy or rollback
+3. post-deploy - run after a deploy, redeploy or rollback.

-This hook is also passed a `MRSK_RUNTIME` env variable.
+This hook is also passed a `MRSK_RUNTIME` env variable set to the total seconds the deploy took.

 This could be used to broadcast a deployment message, or register the new version with an APM.